 If you are looking for appropriate Magento 1 solution, pay attention to the Advanced Product Options extension.
-Although it has a slightly wider functionality, we are going to concentrate the Magento 2 module, but you can still read this review to get a deeper insight into the way both tools improve the default Magento platform.
+Although it has slightly more extensive functionality, in this post we are going to concentrate on the Magento 2 module, but you can still read this review to get a deeper insight into the way both tools improve the default Magento platform.

-- create product templates
+- create product custom options templates

 - assign custom options by SKU